lukso-network/website-support-center/docs/general/l14-network.md

 :::

+## Can I import my L14 Universal Profile to the Universal Profile Browser Extension?

+The Universal Profile Browser Extension is only compatible with Testnet and Mainnet networks.
+L14 Universal Profiles cannot be added to the Universal Profile Browser Extension, they first need to be migrated to Mainnet to be compatible.

 ## Will Universal Profiles on L14 be migrated to Mainnet?

 LUKSO will migrate all Universal Profiles previously created on the L14 Testnet by [The Dematerialised Marketplace](https://thedematerialised.com/), the [Universal Profile Explorer](https://universalprofile.cloud/) or official collaborations like [Out Of the Ether](https://outoftheether.net/).
 If you deployed custom profiles on older testnets, you would be responsible for migrating them to the mainnet yourself.